Phlebotomist tech’s are in very high demand, so your chances of becoming a phlebotomist are excellent - If you get the proper training!

 Deciding to work within the healthcare sector is a solid career move.
 According to the Board of Labor Statistics the demand for certified phlebotomy techs will rise by about 15% from 2013 – 2020.
 By enroll in phlebotomy training classes, you will be making a excellent decision to move forward in a fastest-growing professions in the health care industry.
 Obtaining your certification in phlebotomy is one of the easiest ways to get in the medical field.
 By enrolling in and finishing the right certification program you can be on your way to a rewarding career in this field in as little as 4 months!
 We’ve pulled together all of the info you would need in researching what is necessary to become an phlebotomists.
 Our goal is to make things as streamlined as possible for you.
 Check out some of the links to the to get started.

-There are three certifying bodies which you can get certified by.
+There are three certifying bodies which you can get certified by - program you take needs to be certified by ONE of the authorities.

 American Society for Clinical Pathology – ASCP requires: